Warning signs posted again at Kaimana Beach in Waikiki after sharks spotted

-Warning signs have been posted again after two sharks were spotted feeding near shore at Kaimana Beach in Waikiki today.
+Warning signs have been posted again after two to three sharks were spotted feeding near the shore at Kaimana Beach in Waikiki today.

-Two sharks about 4-5 feet long were seen feeding on a school of fish 20 yards offshore, according to the Honolulu Emergency Services Department.
+The sharks were seen feeding on a school of fish 20 yards offshore, according to the Honolulu Emergency Services Department.
+It was the second consecutive day this week sharks were seen feeding at the beach.

 Warning signs were last posted Sept.
 16 at Kaimana Beach after a 6-foot shark was spotted at the beach feeding on a school of fish.